Superbird-C2

-Superbird-C2, known as Superbird-7 before launch, is a geostationary communications satellite operated by JSAT Corporation and designed and manufactured by Mitsubishi Electric on the DS2000 satellite bus.
+Superbird-C2, known as Superbird-7 before launch, is a geostationary communications satellite operated by JSAT Corporation and designed and manufactured by Mitsubishi Electric (MELCO) on the DS2000 satellite bus.
 It had a launch weight of 4820 kg, a 15-year design life and was the first commercial communications satellite built in Japan.
 Its payload is composed of 28 Ku-band transponders with a total bandwidth of 828 MHz.

-It was originally ordered by Space Communications Corporation (SCC), but it was later merged and absorbed by JSAT Corporation.
+It was originally ordered by Space Communications Corporation (SCC), owned by the Mitsubishi Group keiretsu, also the parent company of MELCO, but it was later merged and absorbed by JSAT Corporation.
 By the time of the actual launch it was a fully used Superbird-C2 as a replacement for Superbird-C to provide communications services to Japan, East Asia and the Pacific Ocean.